Compliance and Enforcement Policy

 4. Roles and Responsibilities

-The Agency has Designated Enforcement Officers (DEOs), Compliance Analysts/Officers and Data Analysts at headquarters as well as in regions across the country delivering on its compliance assurance mandate.
+The Agency has Designated Enforcement Officers (DEOs), Compliance Analysts/Officers and Data Analysts at headquarters, as well as in regions across the country, delivering its compliance assurance mandate.
 Their work is informed and supported by staff in other parts of the organization with subject matter expertise in the air, rail, marine and interprovincial bus modes of transportation and in accessible transportation.

 Designated Enforcement Officers

 Pursuant to the Act, the discretion to take and select enforcement measures rests with DEOs.
-However, and where deemed appropriate, the use of such discretion will be informed by management processes.
-Moreover, the use of enforcement discretion will always be informed by public interest objectives and this Policy's Guiding Principles.
+However, and where deemed appropriate, the use of such discretion will be informed by this Policy and management oversight.
+Moreover, the use of enforcement discretion will always be informed by public interest objectives and this Policy’s Guiding Principles.

 Compliance Officers, Compliance Analysts and Data Analysts

-Compliance Analysts and Officers develop and implement compliance assurance strategies and monitoring tools which are used as part of regulated parties compliance reviews.
+Compliance Analysts and Officers develop and implement compliance assurance strategies and monitoring tools that are used as part of regulated parties’ compliance reviews.
 They also monitor compliance with some regulatory provisions.
-Data Analysts undertake compliance pattern and trend analysis, and use risk profiles to inform compliance and enforcement activities undertaken by DEOs.
+Data Analysts undertake compliance pattern and trend analysis and use risk profiles to inform compliance and enforcement activities undertaken by DEOs.

 5. Compliance Monitoring and Enforcement Continuum

-Public interest objectives are best served when regulated entities undertake and comply with applicable standards and legal obligations voluntarily.
-To that end, the Agency applies a graduated approach to enforcement, that includes a range of compliance assurance activities.
-Each activity can be deployed independently or in succession, to encourage or compel compliance and deter potential future non-compliance.
+Public interest objectives are best served when regulated entities undertake and comply voluntarily with applicable standards and legal obligations.
+To that end, the Agency undertakes an incremental range of compliance assurance activities, depending on the context and the circumstances of each situation.
+To encourage or compel compliance and to deter potential future non-compliance, each activity can be deployed independently or in succession.

 Figure 1 – Agency Compliance Continuum